New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Added Fact:

 The impact of delaying the first RMD is one important piece of information for Chevron retirees to avoid common Required Minimum Distribution (RMD) mistakes.
-The updated IRS guidelines for 2023 say retirees have until April 1st of the year following the year they turn 73 to take their first RMD.
+The updated IRS guidelines tax year 2026 say retirees have until April 1st of the year following the year they turn 73 to take their first RMD.
 But that could mean a higher tax bill, since taking two RMDs in a year - one for the previous year and one for the current year - could push retirees into a higher tax bracket.
 That illustrates how strategically planned the RMDs can be, especially for owners of large IRA balances.

 Added Analogy: